Thewbi/hci_bluetooth/README.md

 # hci_bluetooth
 USB hci bluetooth

-Look at Bluekitchens Bluetooth stack.
-The Bluekitchen stack was used to learn how bluetooth stacks work!
+Please have a look at Bluekitchens Bluetooth stack.
+The Bluekitchen stack was used to learn how bluetooth stacks actually work!

-# What does this repository contain
+# What does this repository contain?

 Warning: This is work in progress!
 This section talks about planned and already implemented features alike!

 This repository contains a user space bluetooth stack for bluetooth classic aka.
 Basic Rate/Enhanced Data Rate (BR/EDR).

 It leverages the HCI layer to talk to a bluetooth dongle using libusb.
-This means you can turn off your operating systems bluetooth functionality (Mac and Windows allow you to turn on or turn off bluetooth) and let the user space stack connect to the USB bluetooth dongle.
+This means you can turn off your operating system's bluetooth functionality (Mac and Windows allow you to turn on or turn off bluetooth) and let the user space stack connect to the USB bluetooth dongle.

+HCI is the host controller interface.
+A bluetooth dongle takes on the role of a controller, this application acts as the host.
+HCI can be implemented over USB but there are other types of supported physical media.
+The controller takes care of the radio transmission whereas the host takes care of the protocol stack up to the application layer.
+HCI commands form the interface between your hardware dongle and the user space stack.

 As a Dongle, this stack currently only was tested with the ASUS USB-BT400 USB bluetooth dongle.
+The stack has primarly been tested on win10.

-The stack will then listen for bluetooth connections and act as a RFCOMM server.
+The stack will then listen for bluetooth connections and act as a SDP and RFCOMM server.

 # HCI